-Pieter's biography appears in, amongst others: The Chambers Global Guide; The Legal Media Group Guide to the World's Leading Litigation Lawyers; The International Who's Who of Commercial Litigation and Product Liability Defence Lawyers; and the PLC Cross-border Dispute Resolution Handbook Volumes 1 & 2.
+Pieter's biography appears in, amongst others: The Chambers Global Guide; The Legal Media Group Guide to the World's Leading Litigation Lawyers; The International Who's Who of Commercial Litigation and Product Liability Defence Lawyers; and The PLC Cross-border Dispute Resolution Handbook Volumes 1 & 2.
+Pieter has also been named "Lawyer of the year" in Arbitration and Mediation in the 2017 edition of The Best Lawyers in South Africa.